 Enter the 2019 MJA Awards

-The MJA Awards, 2019 are now open to entry.
+The MJA Awards, 2019 are now closed to entry.
+Details are left on this page for information only.

 Scroll down for the online entry form (the link will go live on Wednesday February, 13, 2019) but ensure you have read the guidance provided here first before completing the form.